VishalJ99/symbolic_distillation/README.md

     (default is 1000)

-    The output of the eval_node_model script will be a directory containing:
+    The output of the `eval_node_model.py` script will be a directory containing:
     1) `nn_a_vs_symbolic.png` plot showing the scatter plot of the node accelerations and the output of the symbolic model.
     2) `nn_a_vs_symbolic_a_diff.json` json file containing the summary statistics of the difference between the node accelerations and the output of the symbolic model.
     3) `symbolic_node.pkl` pickle file of a dictionary with keys: model, var_names, important_msg_idxs.
 The model is the pysr symbolic regression model and var_names is the names of the variables used in the symbolic regression, important_msg_idxs is the indices of the most important components of the aggregated edge message.